-Spill Prevention consists of: Spills, leaks, or releases that are minimized by the application of good housekeeping procedures, best management practices (BMPs), and engineering and administrative controls.
-Examples of these measures include storing equipment with drip pans, and inspecting regularly for leaks.
-Containers that could be susceptible to spillage or leakage will be plainly labeled as to contents (e.g., "Used Oil," "Spent Solvents," etc.) to encourage proper handling and facilitate rapid response if spills or leaks from these containers should occur.
-Spill cleanup materials will be kept on hand inside the CS in Room 101.
+Spills, leaks, or releases will be prevented and minimized by the application of good housekeeping procedures, best management practices (BMPs), and engineering/administrative controls.
+Examples of these measures include storing equipment with drip pans and inspecting regularly for leaks.
+Containers that could be susceptible to spillage or leakage will be plainly labeled (e.g., "Used Oil," "Spent Solvents," etc.) to encourage proper handling and facilitate rapid response if spills or leaks from these containers should occur.
+Spill cleanup materials are located in TA-60-2 and are accessible to Salvage/Warehouse personnel in the event of a spill.

-In general, the approach to spill cleanup is to secure the spill area and contact the Operations and Maintenance Coordinator (OMC) and/or the Security and Emergency Operations (SEO)/Emergency Management & Response (EM&R) Team.
-For incidental releases, absorbents are used to pick up free liquids and the contaminated absorbents are properly disposed with the coordination of a Waste Management Coordinator (WMC).
+In general, the approach to spill cleanup is to secure the spill area and contact the Operations and Maintenance Coordinator (OMC) and/or the Security and Emergency Operations (SEO) Emergency Management & Response (EM&R) Team (if necessary).
+For incidental releases, MicroBlaze or dry absorbents can be used and the contaminated absorbents disposed of properly.

 The SEO or Facility Duty Officer shall report all spills or releases.
 All uncontrollable spills or releases must be reported to the SEO/EM&R Office or Facility Duty Officer by calling 667-6211 or, after hours, at 667-7080.
-If fire or explosion is present, or if the potential for such exists, the situation must be reported by dialing 911 from a non-cellular phone or by activating a fire pull box.
+If fire or explosion is present, or if the potential for such exists, the situation must be reported by dialing 911 or by activating a fire pull box.
 In the event of a spill, the SEO/EM&R Office will determine appropriate cleanup procedures and will notify the individuals or organizations responsible for completing spill reports or fulfilling regulatory reporting requirements.

 Spills are reported to EPC-CP for documentation and reporting purposes.
-The completion of a spill report (form provided in Appendix G-1) is required in the event of a spill.
+The completion of a spill report (Appendix G) is required in the event of a spill.
 The spill report will be submitted to EPC-CP personnel and handled according to internal spill record keeping procedures.
 Spills may be "reportable" (requiring external agency notification) depending on the nature of the spilled material and the location of the release.
 External agency notification may consist of verbal or written notification to the National Response Center, Environmental Protection Agency Region VI, or the New Mexico Environment Department (NMED).
-The determination for the type of reporting will be made by the SEO/EM&R Office, FOD, and EPC-CP in accordance with Laboratory and DOE policies and federal and state regulatory reporting requirements.
+The determination for the type of reporting will be made by the SEO/EM&R Office, FOD and EPC-CP in accordance with Laboratory and DOE policies and federal and state regulatory reporting requirements.
 Copies of internal spill reports are maintained by the responsible organization.
-If an un-reportable spill occurs it will be documented in the spill log in Appendix G.